hax0kartik/rehid/Readme.md

 It is possible to have different button remapings for different titles:-

 Inside the `rehid` folder, create a folder with the titleid as the folder name.

+You can use [this](https://hax0kartik.github.io/3dsdb/) to fidn the titleid for your game.

 Copy the `rehid.json` file inside this folder.